 Control of receivable accounts.

 Guys, I am in business for more than 10 years, I changed my accounting company 5 years ago and that was the best decision.
 I get high-level services, they do a lot of my job.

 Accounting and paperwork don’t bring me much pleasure so I use Fleet care.
 They check everything so I know that I don’t pay more than I have to, my tax return is submitted on time, ensuring I avoid penalties, that’s important for me.

 I like them because they reduce my paperwork and save my time, that’s helpful.
 There is no need to think about tax planning or analyzing, they do this for me.
 I am satisfied and always recommend other drivers.

 A tax preparer may possess a variety of basic tax knowledge.
-Accounts and tax returns for sole traders, as well as basic self-assessment returns, can be prepared by a competent accountant.
+A competent accountant can prepare accounts and tax returns for sole traders and basic self-assessment returns.

-If you’re self-employed, you can usually deduct business expenses from your taxes.
-Here’s a rundown of some of the things you might be able to write off: tolls, parking, maintenance, fuel, registration fees, tires, and insurance are all examples of vehicle expenses.
-Dues to trade associations or trade magazine subscriptions.
+You can usually deduct business expenses from your taxes if you’re self-employed.
+Here’s a rundown of some of the things you might be able to write off: Tolls, parking, maintenance, fuel, registration fees, tires, and insurance are all examples of vehicle expenses—dues to trade associations or trade magazine subscriptions.

 To file your IFTA fuel tax reports, you have to keep track of where you drove, how many miles you drove, fuel receipts or fuel tickets, and odometer readings.
 You have to file for IFTA four times a year, and you have to keep the records on file for four years.
 They’re due on January 31, April 30, July 31, and October 31.
 You can also send us your trip sheets, and we’ll do your fuel tax reports for you.